-During the periods presented, the Bank has owned investments in the stock of the Federal Home Loan Bank of Boston ("FHLBB").
-No readily-available market exists for these stocks, and they have no quoted market values.
+During the periods presented, the Bank has owned an investment in the stock of the Federal Home Loan Bank of Boston ("FHLBB").
+No readily-available market exists for this stock, and it has no quoted market value.
 The Bank, as a member of the FHLBB, is required to maintain investments in the capital stock of the FHLBB equal to their membership base investments plus an activity-based investment determined according to the Bank's level of outstanding FHLBB advances.
 The Bank reviews its investments in FHLBB stock periodically to determine if other-than-temporary impairment exists.
 The Bank reviews recent public filings, rating agency analysis and other factors, when making the determination.
-As of June 30, 2019, no impairment has been recognized.
+As of June 30, 2020, no impairment has been recognized.